 Find out what help is available, in-house company services such as an Employee Assistance Programme or Occupational Health; or external services such as Community Health Services, Mind, Sane are good examples.
 Don’t walk away from an emergency find the most suitable help available.

 This approach contrasts with the common perception of coaching as a tool that focuses on the positive: What do you want?
 What’s your dream?
 What if anything is possible?
 What’s your best future?
 If you are a client with anxiety or depression, the answers to these questions might seem impossible.
 Hetty Enzig writes, ‘our very task is to light a candle in the darkness’.
 As coaches, perhaps we can learn to be more confident being in the shadows with our clients, understanding that in order to re-engage people with a true sense of self and purpose, which may be lost for now, it’s beneficial to spend some time in darkness.

 Call for action

 In my experience, this is where true meaning, connection and purpose arise.
 Once we find the treasure in the cave we fear, despair and depression cease to overwhelm us.
 We know that having someone to talk to is one of the most helpful interventions in mental ill-health, whether that ill-health is temporary or long term.

 As coaches we can choose to use our skills and knowledge in this space.
 With the event of Covid 19 coaches are being asked to fill a need to work with those on the front line and those isolated at home – there is a lot of good we can do, even if it’s just being human and listening.

-Executive Coach Valerie Stevenson is a leadership and transitions coaching specialising in building emotional resilience and well-being.
+Valerie is a leadership and transitions coaching specialising in building emotional resilience and well-being.